SimVascular/svFSIplus/README.md

 <h1 id="building"> Building svFSIplus from Source </h1>

 The svFSIplus source code can be downloaed and built on computers running MacOS and other Linux operating systems.
-Builds are most commenly done for MacOS and Ubuntu.
+Builds are most commonly done on MacOS and Ubuntu platforms.

 **The Windows operating system is currently not supported.**